 I’m sure that you are aware of the obvious safety tips for kids during Halloween, such as making sure there is always an adult nearby, not trick-or-treating in unfamiliar neighborhoods, and not eating anything that looks tampered with.
 However, there are some particular safety tips that most people don’t think of.

-Since my husband is a paramedic, he is always thinking “outside-the-box” when it comes to our children’s safety.
+Since my husband is in healthcare, he is always thinking outside the box when it comes to our children’s safety.
 After all, he routinely deals with trauma and injuries on the job.
 Consequently, he has some great Halloween safety tips that most people would never think of.
 The following tips are things that all parents should consider when preparing for trick-or-treating.